Sinfonia Concertante (Walton): Background and first performances

 In 1925–26, Walton wrote a ballet score that he hoped would be accepted by the impresario Sergei Diaghilev for his company, the Ballets Russes.
 Diaghilev rejected the score, and Walton reworked it as a concert piece.
 He dedicated each movement to one of his friends and patrons the Sitwells, the first to Osbert, the second to Edith and the third to "Sachie" (Sacheverell).

 The work was first given on 5 January 1928 at a concert of the Royal Philharmonic Society in the Queen's Hall, London.
 The soloist was York Bowen and the conductor was Ernest Ansermet.
 The concert was broadcast nationally by the BBC.
 Walton substantially revised the work in 1943 removing orchestral counterpoint and simplifying the solo piano part.
 The premiere of the revised version was at the Philharmonic Hall, Liverpool on 9 February 1944, with Cyril Smith as soloist and the Liverpool Philharmonic Orchestra conducted by Malcolm Sargent.

 Structure

-The instrumentation of the original version comprises piano solo, with two flutes, piccolo, two oboes, cor anglais, clarinet, bass clarinet, two bassoons, contrabassoon, four horns, three trumpets, three trombones, tuba, timpani, two percussion (tambourine, cymbals, side drum, bass drum, glockenspiel, xylophone) and strings.
+The instrumentation of the original version comprises piano solo, with two flutes, piccolo, two oboes, cor anglais, clarinet, bass clarinet, two bassoons, contrabassoon, four horns, three trumpets, three trombones, tuba, timpani, two percussionists (tambourine, cymbals, side drum, bass drum, glockenspiel, xylophone) and strings.

 The revised version is scored for piano solo, with two flutes, piccolo, two oboes, cor anglais, two clarinets, two bassoons, four horns, two trumpets, three trombones, tuba, timpani, two percussion (tambourine, cymbals, side drum, bass drum, glockenspiel, xylophone) and strings.